 - Partnerships with outstanding schools provide exemplary classroom experiences

-- Prior to completing a student teaching internship, students complete 205 clinical/field experience hours
+- Prior to completing a Teacher Candidate clinical experience, Teacher Candidates complete 205 field experience hours

 - Technology-equipped classrooms

 - Professional experience through Teacher Candidate clinical experiences and involvement in Alabama’s only collegiate chapter of the Alabama Association for School Curriculum and Development (AASCD)

 - Friendly rapport and high expectations for producing tomorrow’s best teachers